dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

     * Typically middleware that appears before routing modifies some property of the request, such as <xref:Microsoft.AspNetCore.Builder.RewriteBuilderExtensions.UseRewriter*>, <xref:Microsoft.AspNetCore.Builder.HttpMethodOverrideExtensions.UseHttpMethodOverride*>, or <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase*>.
 * Middleware can run between `UseRouting` and `UseEndpoints` to process the results of routing before the endpoint is executed.
     * Usually middleware that run between `UseRouting` and `UseEndpoints` inspect metadata to understand the endpoints.
-    * Often middleware that run between `UseRouting` and `UseEndpoints` make a security decision, such as `UseAuthorization`, or `UseCors`.
+    * Middleware that run between `UseRouting` and `UseEndpoints` typically makes a security decision, such as `UseAuthorization`, or `UseCors`.
     * The combination of middleware and metadata allows configuring policies per-endpoint.

 The preceding example shows an example of a custom middleware that supports per-endpoint policies.
 The middleware writes an *audit log* of access to sensitive data to the console.
 The middleware can be configured to *audit* an endpoint with the `AuditPolicyAttribute` metadata.
 This sample demonstrates an *opt-in* pattern, only endpoints that are marked as sensitive are audited.
 It is possible to define this logic in the reverse, auditing everything that isn't marked as safe for example.
 The endpoint metadata system is flexible, this logic could be designed in whatever way suits the use case.

-The preceding sample code here is intended to demonstrate the concepts of endpoints in a basic way, and is **not** intended for production use.
-A more complete version of such an *audit log* middleware would:
+The preceding sample code here is intended to demonstrate the basic concepts of endpoints and is **not** intended for production use.
+A more complete version of an *audit log* middleware would:

 * Log to a file or database.
-* Include details such as the user, ip address, name of the sensitive endpoint, etc.
+* Include details such as the user, ip address, name of the sensitive endpoint, and more.

-The audit policy metadata (`AuditPolicyAttribute`) is defined as an `Attribute` for easier use with class-based frameworks such as Controllers and SignalR.
+The audit policy metadata `AuditPolicyAttribute` is defined as an `Attribute` for easier use with class-based frameworks such as Controllers and SignalR.
 When using *Route to Code*:

 * Metadata is attached with a builder API.
 * Class-based frameworks include all attributes on the corresponding method and class when creating endpoints.